pmutunga/Trainschedule/README.md

 This app has the following features

-  * When adding trains, administrators can submit the following:
+  * When adding trains, administrators can submit the following information:

     * Train Name